-Garrett Fisher is a composer, writer, pianist and filmmaker.
+Garrett Fisher is a composer, writer, pianist, filmmaker, and teacher.
 He grew up in Michigan and Maine, and lived in Istanbul and London as part of his parents’ sabbaticals.
-After graduating from Oberlin College in composition and English, he moved to Seattle where he formed the Fisher Ensemble.
-In Seattle, he studied Indian classical music with Shujaat Husain Kahn.
+After graduating from Oberlin College in music composition and English, he moved to Seattle where he formed the Fisher Ensemble.

-Throughout his composing career, Fisher has studied and combined elements from multiple global musical traditions to create a signature style that offers a new lens for mythical and historical material.
-Since 1994, he has created over a dozen immersive, ritualistic opera-theatre works that draw on history to myth and are inspired by Ancient forms such as Japanese Noh and Ancient Greek tragedy.
+Fisher combines elements from world musical traditions to create a signature style that offers a new lens for mythical and historical material.
+Since 1994, he has created over a dozen immersive, ritualistic opera-theater pieces that draw on history and myth and are inspired by Ancient forms such as Japanese Noh and Ancient Greek tragedy.
 Performed in the US and Europe, his music “has combined elements of opera, dance, Indian raga, Japanese Noh theater and more into fusions that have both a ritualistic intensity and an improvisatory freedom…a groundbreaking hybrid...a strong, unified and strikingly individual utterance of unambiguous beauty” (The New York Times).
-KOCHO received its world premiere by Beth Morrison Projects in New York City; YOSHINAKA, in collaboration with Tokyo-based Noh master Munenori Takeda and the 25-year Fisher Ensemble received its world premiere at Seattle’s ACT Theatre.
-BLOOD MOON, commissioned by Beth Morrison Projects and HERE Arts Center received its world premiere at New York City’s Prototype Festival in January, 2020.
+KOCHO received its world premiere by Beth Morrison Projects in New York City; YOSHINAKA, in collaboration with Tokyo-based Noh master Munenori Takeda and the Fisher Ensemble received its world premiere at Seattle’s ACT Theatre.
+BLOOD MOON, commissioned by Beth Morrison Projects/HERE Arts Center received its world premiere at New York City’s Prototype Festival (2020).
 The New York Times wrote: "Mr. Fisher ingeniously transfigured the sound world of classical Japanese Noh drama."

-Rather than determine every last note in isolation, Fisher’s is known for his highly collaborative process, often eliciting input from producing team members, and even performers, early on in each creative process.
+Fisher is known for his highly collaborative process, often eliciting input from producing team members and performers early on in each creative process.
 Fisher incorporates his unique “blueprints” – improvisatory frameworks for performers to elaborate upon – as a way to advance narrative aspects that highlight each musician’s unique interpretation.
 Inspired by the Indian raga, this compositional freedom is foreign to most western musicians, and requires great trust and extensive practice.
 No two performances are ever the same.
 As he describes it, “when participants, directors, designers, performers, have a sense of ownership in the work, it makes the work better…Collaboration opens me up to different cultures and ways of thinking and I always feel changed and better for it” (International Examiner).